 Venous thrombosis and HRT

-Limited research to date suggests the increased risk of clots is mainly related to combined oestrogen and progestogen in oral (tablet) form.
+Limited research to date suggests the increased risk of clots is mainly related to combined oestrogen and progestogen in oral (tablet) form, and also depends on the type of progestogen used.
 Some studies suggest a lower risk with non-oral therapy (patches, implants or gels).

 Endometrial cancer and HRT

 The endometrium is the lining of the uterus.
 Use of oestrogen-only HRT increases the risk of endometrial cancer, but this risk is not seen with combined continuous oestrogen and progestogen treatment.
 There is no risk if a woman has had her uterus removed (hysterectomy).

 The increased risk of ovarian cancer is very small and estimated to be one extra case per 10,000 HRT users per year.
 A recent review linked HRT to two types of tumours: serous and endometrioid cancers.

 Cholecystitis is a disease where gallstones in the gallbladder block ducts, causing infection and inflammation.
 On average, there is a slightly higher risk that a woman will develop cholecystitis when using oral HRT, but patch treatment is associated with a lower risk.
 Treatment for cholecystitis includes surgery to remove the gallbladder.

 HRT does not cause weight gain

 Weight gain at the menopause is related to age and lifestyle factors.
 An increase in body fat, especially around the abdomen, can occur during menopause because of hormonal changes, although exactly why this happens is not clear.
 Normal age-related decrease in muscle tissue, and a decrease in exercise levels, can also contribute to weight gain.